 The Fort Mackinac Museum Store.

 All of Mackinac State Historic Parks’ sites feature well-stocked and unique museum stores.
 Every store provides the opportunity to peruse Mackinac State Historic Parks’ publications (more than 100!), and branded material.

 The Colonial Michilimackinac Visitor’s Center, located under the Mackinac Bridge, is one of the premiere stores in Mackinaw City.
 On top of the largest selection of publications and official Colonial Michilimackinac items, you’ll find items for the home and special keepsakes of your visit to the Straits of Mackinac.
-The Hearthside Store, located inside the South Southwest Rowehouse inside Colonial Michilimackinac, features exclusive Michilimackinac items as well as refreshments.
-Over at Old Mackinac Point Lighthouse, the Fog Signal Store offers a wide-variety of lighthouse-themed materials, as well as official Old Mackinac Point Lighthouse items.
-Inside the David A. Armour Visitor’s Center at Historic Mill Creek Discovery Park you’ll discover an astonishing variety of items with an outdoors theme.
+The Hearthside Museum Store, located inside the South Southwest Rowhouse inside Colonial Michilimackinac, features exclusive Michilimackinac items as well as refreshments.
+Over at Old Mackinac Point Lighthouse, the Fog Signal Museum Store offers a wide-variety of lighthouse-themed materials, as well as official Old Mackinac Point Lighthouse items.
+Inside the David A. Armour Visitor’s Center at Historic Mill Creek you’ll discover an astonishing variety of items with an outdoors theme.